 And with this rise comes the need to iron out the right etiquette surrounding a Skype interview, which is different from face-to-face and phone interviews.
 Our experienced team has put together these five top tips to help our candidates to better prepare for Skype interviews:

-4. Stay present – it is important to stay attentive while your interviewer is talking and make it clear that you are listening.
+It is important to stay attentive while your interviewer is talking and make it clear that you are listening.
 This is even truer in the case of a video call where they can be less aware of your actions.
-Reassure them you are paying attention by making listening sounds such as ‘hm’ and ‘yes’.
+Reassure them you are paying attention by making listening sounds such as ‘hmm’ and ‘yes’.
 In order to help you pay attention, make sure you have closed all other programmes on your computer to avoid being distracted by emails or social media notifications.

-5. Prepare – as with a face-to-face interview, it goes without saying that you must prepare properly for the interview.
-Make sure you know your own CV well, have thoroughly read the job description, have brushed up on relevant English social worker terminology and have an idea of what you want to talk about.
-And don’t forget, our friendly HCL Social Care consultants are on hand to help you to practice Skype interviews, so you feel confident for your actual interview.
+As with a face-to-face interview, it goes without saying that you must prepare properly for the interview.
+Make sure you know your own CV well, have thoroughly read the job description, have brushed up on relevant English healthcare terminology and have an idea of what you want to talk about.
+And don’t forget, our friendly HCL Permanent consultants are on hand to help you to practice Skype interviews, so you feel confident for your actual interview.